VinSevilla/VinSevilla/README.md

 - 👀 I’m interested in MMA, Working out, Cooking, Video games, Anime, and most importantly Donuts!

 ### Learning Journey
-- 🌱 I’m currently learning Full Stack development.
+- 🌱 I’m currently learning Full Stack development and Python.

 ### Fun Fact
 - ⚡ Fun fact: I have a recording of me inventing the Apple AirTag waaay before it was introduced.